How to Use Red Light Therapy With Your Exercise Program for Weight Loss

 Nothing stops a new workout routine like sustaining an injury.
 If it’s been a little while since you’ve hit the gym, make sure you’re getting a proper warm up before you start your workout.
 A warm up gradually elevates your heart rate and gets your blood flowing so your muscles are ready to go.
 Red light therapy before a workout can help you with your warm up.
 A full body red light treatment can help increase circulation in your body because of the vasodilation effect, or temporary widening of the blood vessels, red light has on the body.

 After you’ve crushed that HIIT circuit (or any exercise you like), red light therapy can also help reduce pain from delayed onset muscle soreness (DOMS).
-You know the feeling that next morning after a workout when you wake up and your body groans and protests at every movement.
+You know that next morning after a workout when you wake up and your body groans and protests at every movement.
 DOMS can be a workout motivation killer, but red light therapy can help reduce the pain caused by DOMS.

 While the exact cause of DOMS isn’t known, it’s likely caused in part by very minor tears in the muscles from exercise, which causes swelling.
 Red light therapy after a workout helps inflammatory mediators (like white blood cells) get to your muscles faster to reduce inflammation and repair damage.